Unleash/unleash/docs/user_guide/api_access.md

 ## API overview

-You find the full documentation on everything the Unleash API support on the [Unleash API documentation](../api/admin/features).
+You can find the full documentation on everything the Unleash API supports in the [Unleash API documentation](../api/admin/features).